reqT/reqT/docs/lab1.md

 # Context, Features and Priorities

 * This page contains instructions for lab1 in the course [ETSN15 "Requirements Engineering"](https://cs.lth.se/krav/) at Lund University.
-* Before you start: visit [reqt.github.io](https://reqt.github.io/) to download reqT and get started.
+* Before you start, visit [reqt.github.io](https://reqt.github.io/) to download reqT and get started.
-* The source code of this page in markdown is available [here](https://github.com/reqT/reqT/blob/4.x/docs/lab1.md).
+* The source code of this page is available [here](https://github.com/reqT/reqT/blob/4.x/docs/lab1.md).

 ## Lab Goals

 To complete this lab you should develop a requirements model using [reqT](https://reqt.github.io/).
-Your requirements model should be based on your course project and it should include the following sections:
+Your model should be based on your course project and should include the following sections:

   * A **context** section including a draft product context of your course project with some relevant interfaces to some relevant users.
 The model does not have to be complete.